oneeve8/kobble-data/content/Githubsupport.md

 If you enable GitHub support, all data is stored in your GitHub account.

-Remember, you must have a GitHub account to
+Remember, you must have a GitHub account to enable GitHub support in Kobble, it’s free!

+Purchasing GitHub support enables sharing, one of the key featu